shajisn/ReactNativeSample/README.md

 # ReactNativeSample
-A simple program using react native
+A simple program using react native.
+The program is for demo only.